 Specialized classroom and practical experience is provided relating to a variety of beauty treatments.
 These include the care and beautification of the hair, complexion and hands.
-Training in giving shampoos, rinses and scalp treatments; hair styling, blow drying and thermal techniques; setting ,cutting, tinting, bleaching, permanent waving; chemical relaxing, facials, manicures/pedicures hand/ arm and leg/foot massaging are included.
+Training in giving shampoos, rinses and scalp treatments; hair styling, blow drying and thermal techniques; setting ,cutting, tinting, bleaching, permanent waving; chemical relaxing, facials, manicures/pedicures hand/arm and leg/foot massaging are included.
 Bacteriology, anatomy, hygiene, sanitation, customer relations and salon management, including record keeping, are also emphasized.

-- ⇒ 16 years of age or older and not currently enrolled in any K-12 program - ⇒ Create update profile information on Focus - ⇒ Occupational Interest - ⇒ Meet with a counselor - ⇒ No specific Information Technology requirement
+- ⇒ 16 years of age or older and not currently enrolled in any K-12 program - ⇒ Create update profile information on Focus - ⇔ Occupational Interest - ⇒ No specific Information Technology requirement